-In the visualizer, the picture slowly brightened, the pitch black that had engulfed Doug and Tony in the bunker, giving way to smoke and flickering lights.
+In the visualizer, the picture slowly brightened, the pitch black that had engulfed Doug and Tony in the bunker gave way to smoke and flickering lights.
 The trio watched as the iron door was pulled open and a rescue crew, wearing miners' helmets with tiny electric lights affixed to the brims, pulled the pair of American scientists from the rubble and out of the bunker.

 "Stay with them," General Heywood shouted at her.
 She ignored his idiotically obvious suggestions, manipulating the scanner, tracking Doug and Tony's movement through the visualizer, desperate not to lose them.
-They were home, her hate evaporating like an afterimage from a monitor, and she rejoiced that all they need now was airfare.
+They were home, her hate evaporated like an afterimage from a monitor, and she rejoiced.
+Now, all they need was airfare.

 Tony awoke in a drab gray hospital ward, a dozen beds filled the room, but he and Doug were the only patients.
-The universal smell of antiseptics and soap filled his nostrils, as fans hummed hum combating the oppressive heat.
+The universal smell of antiseptics and soap filled his nostrils, as fans hummed combating the oppressive heat.
 He tried to reach up and touched his throbbing head, but found his wrists shackled to the bed.
-Doug remained unconscious, but the handcuffs on his wrists were plainly visible.
+Doug remained unconscious, his own handcuffed writs plainly visible.

 Tony shouted for a nurse, a doctor, for anyone.
-He throat rapidly became raw, burning with his brief exertion.
-Swinging doors at the end of the ward opened rapidly as a nurse, wisps of blonde hair escaping from under her cap, hurried to his bed.
+No one answer and he continued.
+His throat became raw, burning with then brief exertion.
+Finally the swinging doors at the end of the ward opened rapidly as a nurse, wisps of blonde hair escaping from under her cap, hurried to his bed.

-Accompanied by the clicking of his heels on the cold linoleum floor, a Soviet officer stepping with cold military precision marched to their beds.
-The nurse stood silent, trembling slightly as the man, his cold grey eyes betraying no sign of sympathy or compassion reviewed her notes and the pair of American scientists with the dispassion of an android.
+Accompanied by the clicking of his heels on the cold linoleum floor, a Soviet officer, stepping with cold military precision, marched to their beds.
+The nurse stood silent, trembling slightly as the man, his cold grey eyes betraying no sympathy or compassion reviewed her notes and the pair of American scientists.
 He looked from Doug to Tony and back again, then carefully and slowly, directed a question at Doug.

 "I don't speak Russian," Doug explained.
 The officer turned to Tony and repeated himself.